tae898/explicit-memory/README.md

 python train.py --config train.yaml
 ```

 The hyperparameters can be configured in `train.yaml`.
+The training results with the
+checkpoints will be saved at `./training_results/`

 ## Results